demirantay/notebook/web-development/level-1/django/mozilla-django-notes.md

 ```
 You select an username and a password.
 After that you are good to go! do not forget to re run your server.

+### Advanced configuration

+Django does a pretty good job for creating a basic administiration site for CRUD applications.
+However, the admin panel is **highly** customizible you can add additional fields, how the forms are layed out, allow inline displayment and **many more things...** since it is too long I am not going to list all of them here.

+However if you want to check [visit official docs for admin panel](https://docs.djangoproject.com/en/2.0/ref/contrib/admin/)
+or check out [MDN django admin docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Admin_site) which has great hands on experience

+---
+---
+---

+## Views

+---
+---
+---

+## Templates